marconetto/azadventures/chapter7/README.md

 - controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state (we've got a code snippet for that);
-- azure extension is executed just before the machine reached the **Succeeded** state, but it is executed only when the machine is provisioned---so it won't be executed if the VM instance needs to rebooted.
+- azure custom script extension is executed just before the provisioned VMs reach the **Succeeded** state.
+It sounds good but two things to watch out: (i) it is executed only when VMs are provisioned (not called when just rebooted) and (ii) if overprovisioning feature is enabled, the VMs that will be exceeded VMs that are detroyed do execute the custom script---so worker processes will be started but VMs will get unavailable quickly later on.

 #### 1. Communication protocol in embarrassingly parallel applications